 2/Stay in a city

-Even though most people pack their skis and snowboards away in March, there’s still powder to be had at many ski resorts, especially in Colorado, Utah, northern California, and Canada’s Whistler.
+Even though most people pack their skis and snowboards away in March, there’s still powder to be had at many ski resorts, especially in Colorado, Utah, California, and Canada’s Whistler.
 You’ll find great deals on spring lift tickets and lodging.
-Pick a resort that also offers plenty of activities off the slope to fill out your week.
-For ideas, check out KidTripster’s recommended ski resorts for families, including the West’s Top 10.
+Pick a resort that also offers plenty of activities off the slopes to fill out your week.
+For ideas, check out KidTripster’s recommended ski resorts for families, including our Top 10.

 Photo courtesy: Julia Vandenoever/Keystone Mountain Resort

-Ok, this advice won’t help you this year, but decide where you want to spend next spring break by November.
+Decide where you want to spend spring break by November.
 Why?
 Because then you can take advantage of the best travel deals of the year on Cyber Monday.
 You’ll find deep discounts on both resorts and some international flights.
-For example, during this past November’s Cyber Monday sale, Air New Zealand sold tickets to the Cook Islands for half price!
-But the sale only lasted for that one day.
+Think half-priced tickets on Air New Zealand to the Cook Islands!